ionet-official/iointel/README.md

 # IO Intelligence Agent Framework

+> [!IMPORTANT]
+> Beta Warning!
+This project is under rapid development, might not be suitable for production use!

 This repository provides a flexible system for building and orchestrating **agents** and **workflows**.
 It offers two modes:

 - **Client Mode**: Where tasks call out to a remote API client (e.g., your `client.py` functions).